 Groups and Crowds

-Groups of people come together around an activity like climbing, basketball, writing, shopping, gaming, meditation, pickleball, and so forth.
+Groups of people come together around an activity like climbing, basketball, writing, shopping, gaming, yoga, meditation, pickleball, and so forth.
 When the activity is gone, people leave.
 They have no real purpose or connection to one another.
 They can’t count on each other for anything else other than doing the shared activity.
 Furthermore, a lot of groups are purely transactional where people are using one another very directly to get things.
 Jobs are ways that people come together in an activity, which they often don’t want to do, to get money, and often, nothing else.

 Crowds are everywhere.
 Westerners are drowning in strangers.
 A crowd at a street fair does not have anything in common other than being in a similar location.
 A crowd at a store has a similar desire to buy something, but nothing else.